wangmengHB/utilities-library/packages/gl-image/readme.md

     'saturation': -0.7
   });

-  // get the canvas element from glImage instance;
-  // you can put it in the DOM for show const canvas = glImage.getCanvas();

-  // or you can the base64 output data. const base64 = glImage.toDataUrl();
+  // you can the base64 output data. const base64 = glImage.getDataURL();

 });
 ```